Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Simulation Studies

 \section{Simulation Studies}

-In this section, we first illustrate the double robustness of pdWOLS and compare its performance to competitor approaches through a number of simulations; then we implement the proposed method in a a high dimensional setting where $p>n$; lastly, we present a two-stage setting.
-The tuning parameter $\alpha$ was set to 0.5 for all the simulations, $\lambda$ was selected using four-fold cross-validation.
+In this section, we first illustrate the double robustness of pdWOLS and compare its performance to competing approaches through a number of simulations; then we implement the proposed method in a high dimensional setting where $p>n$.
+Lastly, we present simulation results for a two-stage setting.
+The tuning parameter $\alpha$ was set to 0.5 for all simulations, and $\lambda$ was selected using four-fold cross-validation to reduce the computational burden.

+In addition to assuming that there are no unmeasured confounders, we assume that the number of confounders is relatively small, so that the propensity score model can be fitted using logistic regression with the entire vector $\bX$.
+The propensity score is used to ensure balance between treatment groups.
+If model misspecification is a concern, one can use data-adaptive techniques, however, care must be taken in using data-adaptive approaches to estimating the propensity score to avoid the risk of selecting instruments, i.e., variables that only predict treatment \citep{susan}.
+To consider a general framework, main effects are penalized in Equation (\ref{eq:fobj}).
+However, in a low dimensional setting, we may want to retain all available covariates in the outcome model to ensure no weak confounders are erroneously omitted.
+In such cases, we can choose to not penalize the main effects, setting the corresponding penalty factors in Equation (\ref{eq:wobj2}) to zero.